Introduction to the process

 During Stage 1, the claimant representative or the unrepresented claimant (Litigant in Person) need to complete the Claim Notification form and submit to the insurer/compensator.
 Details can be found in the section below.

 Before the time limit specified in the Pre-action protocol is reached, the insurer/compensator need to submit a response.
 The section below describes the various outcomes.

-Stage 2 starts when the claimant rep/Litigant in person submits a Stage 2 Settlement pack.
+Stage 2 starts when the claimant rep/Litigant in person submits a Stage 2 Settlement Pack.
 The pack includes detailed information about the claim (value and category of loss).
-The section below gives guidance how to complete the form:
+The section below gives guidance on how to complete the form:

 If no agreement has been reached at the end of the negotiations, or if the claimant is a minor, the RTA process allows for the submission of Additional damages.
 Details can be found below.

 Where no agreement has been reached, or the claimant is a minor, the claimant rep/Litigant in person need to complete a Court proceedings pack request.
 Details can be found below together with information on how to deal with the response.

 Once a claim has reached the end of the process, the claim will be removed from the system after a number of days.
 Please see the section regarding Data Retention.
 Once deleted, only claims that reached the stage where a Court Proceedings Pack has been completed will remain in the archive, accessible for authorised users via the Admin console.Back to the top.